-For more information on Trey and his story, visit his website here.
+For more information on Trey and his story, visit the full feature here.

 Sometime in the fall of 2015 at his Humboldt Park apartment, Gruber recorded the haunting demo “Last July” on his Tascam 424 Portastudio.
 His cousin Garret Knisely recalls, “I sat on his bed that night after he got off work and watched while he did nearly 20 takes on his cheap Memphis bass that he had just bought.
 We didn’t get to bed until like 3am.”
 On the song, he reflects about the dissolve of a tumultuous relationship.
 Singing with clarity that some time and sobriety had afforded him “It’s true, the more we tried/The more we fell apart / You and I, girl, were just doomed/ Doomed/ From the start".

 - Trey Gruber Eisenhower to the West Side

 - Trey Gruber Do You Feel Fine?

 - Trey Gruber Pray to Christ in Heaven